-It's no secret that artists and writers have been using music to induce creativity for centuries.
-Each artist has a particular genre they turn to to get them in the zone.
+It is no secret that artists and writers have been using music to induce creativity for centuries.

-A writer writing a dark novel might opt for some experimental down-tempo music to induce imagery and encourage characters to come to life, and a painter might opt for organic, melodic instrumental soundscapes to help the creative mind take over the brush.
+A writer writing a dark novel might choose some down-tempo music to encourage characters to come to life, while a painter might choose some nature-inspired sounds to help the creative mind take over the brush.

 So why is music such a powerful assistant in the creative process?

 Music stimulates the brain through sound frequencies.
 Sound stimulates neurons in the brain and causes hormonal responses in the body.

 This is the reason why some music makes us want to party all night long – giving us seemingly endless energy – and other music makes us want to kick back and chill on the sofa with a glass of wine.